lucia2007/bookwormkid/README.md

 - This store could offer stationary and related back-to-school products
 - Montesorri toys and materials to help children improve their reading skills through play could complement the offer
 - Books should have more attributes - hardcover/paperback, publisher, genre
+- Customer rating - in the future I hope to include an interactive customer rating system.
+At the moment the rating value was taken from Amazon.
+- Blog functionality including commenting

 # Technologies Used
 ## Languages